 The Presidium consists of Michel Souday (France), Frank Trampedach (Germany) and Luis Duarte (Portugal).

-The Executive Committee is formed by Michel Souday (France), Luis Duarte (Portugal), Maicon Michel da Silva (Brazil) and Raymond Curry (USA).
+The Executive Committee is formed by Michel Souday (France), Luis Duarte (Portugal) and Maicon Michel da Silva (Brazil).